14.74% to 25.74% when you open your account, based on your creditworthiness. After that, your APR will vary with the market based on the Prime Rate.

 dividing the APR by 365.

-Where the sum of all unpaid interest for a given billing period is less than $0.50, we will not charge any interest that billing period.
+Note that we may use mathematical formulas that produce equivalent results to calculate the ADB, total interest charged, and related amounts.
+Additionally, where the sum of all unpaid interest for a given billing period is less than $0.50, we will not charge any interest that billing period.

 You won’t pay any interest on purchases during the current billing period if you pay the New Balance stated on your current billing statement in full by the payment due date shown on your current billing statement or your New Balance is zero or a credit (less than zero).
 We call this a grace period on purchases.
 If you choose not to pay your New Balance in full by the payment due date stated on your current billing statement, you will pay interest on each purchase starting on the first day of the billing period or, if later, the date each purchase posted to your account.
 You also won’t have a grace period on purchases again until the billing period following the